alexlaverty/alexlaverty.github.io_20220810/blog/deploying-gramps-on-github-pages-using-github-action-workflow/index.md

 ## Introduction

-This tutorial will demonstrate how to deploy a Gramps Narrated Website to Github Pages using Github Actions Workflow.
+The Gramps opensource genealogy software allows you to export your family tree as a static html website, this tutorial will demostrate how to use the Gramps CLI, Github, Github Pages and Github Action Workflow to automate part

 ## What are the benefits of doing this?

-* Github Pages is a static website hosting platform that is fast, free and resilient.
+* Free website hosting on Github Pages

-* Github Actions will automatically trigger on GEDCOM file checkin to compile and publish the Gramps Narrated website.
+* Benefits of using Githubs source control system

-* Github will keep a revision history of all your checkins that you can restore if required.
+* Version history you can restore from if needed

-* Github makes it easier for multiple users to work together
+* You can check in a GEDCOM file and it will build and publish the website for you

 ## Creating a Github Repository